Revisiting Knowledge Distillation via Label Smoothing Regularization: Experiments on Tf-KD

-\paragraph{ImageNet.} ImageNet-2012 is one of the largest datasets for object classification, with over 1.3m hand-annotated images.
-The baseline models we use on this dataset include ResNet18, ResNet50, DenseNet121, RexNeXt101 (32x8d), and we adopt official implementation\footnote{https://github.com/pytorch/examples/tree/master/imagenet} of Pytorch to train them.
+Tab.~\ref{tab:self_CIFAR100} shows the test accuracy of the six models.
+It can be seen that our Tf-KD$_{self}$ consistently outperforms the baselines.
+For example, as a powerful model with 34.52M parameters, ResNeXt29 improves itself by 1.05\% with self-regularization.
+Even when compared to Normal KD with a superior teacher in Tab.~\ref{tab:self_CIFAR100} (4th column), our method achieves comparable performance (experiment settings for Tf-KD and Normal KD are the same and hyper-parameters are searched for both Tf-KD$_{self}$ and Normal KD).
+For example, with ResNet50 to teach ReseNet18, the student has a 1.19\% improvement, but our method achieves 1.23\% improvement without using any stronger teacher model.
+We also obtain similar results for MobileNetV2 by Tf-KD$_{self}$ in Fig.~\ref{fig: self_KD_N_KD}. \paragraph{Tiny-ImageNet.} On Tiny-ImageNet, we use baseline models including MobileNetV2, ShuffleNetV2, ResNet50, DenseNet121.
+They are trained for 200 epochs with batch size $bn=128$ for MobileNetV2, ShuffleNetV2 and $bn=64$ for ResNet50, DenseNet121.
+The initial learning rate is $\eta =0.1*\frac{bn}{128}$ and then divided by 10 at the 60th, 120th, 160th epoch.
+We use SGD optimizer with momentum of 0.9, and weight decay is set to 5e-4.
+Tab.~\ref{tab:self_t_imagenet} shows the results of Tf-KD$_{self}$ on Tiny-ImageNet.
+It can be seen that Tf-KD$_{self}$ consistently improves the baseline models and achieves comparable improvement with Normal KD. \paragraph{ImageNet.} ImageNet-2012 is one of the largest datasets for object classification, with over 1.3m hand-annotated images.
+The baseline models we use on this dataset include ResNet18, ResNet50, DenseNet121, RexNeXt101 (32x8d), and we adopt official implementation of Pytorch to train them.
 We set batch size $bn=512$ for ResNet18, ResNet50, DenseNet121, and $bn=256$ for RexNeXt101.
-Following common experiment settings~\citep{goyal2017accurate}, the initial learning rate is $\eta =0.1*\frac{bn}{256}$ which is then divided by 10 at the 30th, 60th, 80th epoch in total 90 epochs.
+Following common experiment settings~\cite{goyal2017accurate}, the initial learning rate is $\eta =0.1*\frac{bn}{256}$ which is then divided by 10 at the 30th, 60th, 80th epoch in total 90 epochs.
 We use SGD optimizer with momentum of 0.9, and weight decay is 1e-4.
 Results are reported in Tab.~\ref{tab:self_imagenet}.
 We can see that the self-training can further improve the baseline performance on ImageNet-2012.
-As a comparison, we also use DenseNet121 to teach ResNet18 on ImageNet, and ResNet18 obtains 0.56\% improvement, which is comparable with our self-training implementation (Tab.~\ref{tab:imagenet_com_with_normalKD}).
+As a comparison, we also use DenseNet121 to teach ResNet18 on ImageNet, and ResNet18 obtains 0.56\% improvement, which is comparable with our Tf-KD$_{self}$ (Tab.~\ref{tab:imagenet_com_with_normalKD}).